DefectDojo/django-DefectDojo/CONTRIBUTING.md

 Before submitting, please ensure that you are using the latests code by performing a `git pull`.

-Please include your operating system, your operating system version number (16.04, 10.6, etc), and the dojo install you are using (setup.bash, docker, etc).
+Please include your operating system name, your operating system version number (16.04, 18.6, etc), and the dojo install type you are using (setup.bash, docker, etc).

 Bugs that do not have this information will be closed.